-A. Director, Quality Assurance & Regulatory Compliance
+A. Chief Quality & Compliance Officer

-- 1. The Director shall have appropriate experience and background in quality assurance to keep the Registry in compliance with relevant regulatory and accrediting agencies. - 2.
-The Director shall understand all current regulations and generally accepted industry standards that apply to the Registry and its affiliates. - 3.
-The Director shall be a qualified auditor. - 4.
-The Director shall be responsible for maintaining the Registry's continuous process improvement program.
+- 1. The Officer shall have appropriate experience and background in quality assurance to keep the Registry in compliance with relevant regulatory and accrediting agencies. - 2.
+The Officer shall understand all current regulations and generally accepted industry standards that apply to the Registry and its affiliates. - 3.
+The Officer shall be responsible for maintaining the Registry's Quality Management System and continuous process improvement program. - 4.
+The Officer must participate in educational activities related to HPC collections to maintain and enhance their knowledge.